captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 And you have a deal,
 ---
-and it's kind of an amazing
+and it’s kind of an amazing
 ---
 one-time deal,
 ---
-but it's ending in twenty-four hours.
+but it’s ending in twenty-four hours.
 ---
 You just caught them
 ---